SOURCE POOL (RIVERINE)

 Evoking a cellular structure, the installation of creek water is supported by an undulating substrate of household glassware.
 Like the sediment-laid beds of Ontario’s creeks and rivers, and more specifically the sandy loam foundation of the Oak Ridges Moraine from which the Rouge River headwaters flow, the elements of mineral and water have coalesced over millennia.
 Glass itself is mineral in origin, an ancient material produced from silica sand.
 The glassware objects are familiar contemporary cultural artifacts salvaged by the artist and donated by individuals across southern Ontario over several years.
 Each glass vessel has been touched by many people over time—repeatedly and almost ritualistically held up to mouths for drinking over untold years and decades.
 The work is suffused with the histories of those human-object interactions; highlighting the enduring primordial interrelationship between the water we consume every day and water bodies of the landscape.

-Source Pool (Riverine) is part of an ongoing series of atmospheric water installations that contemplate water bodies as liminal spaces.
+Source Pool (Riverine) is part of an ongoing series of atmospheric water installations Abel began in 2013 that contemplate water bodies as liminal spaces.
 Each “pool” is envisioned as a dynamic landscape that retains a mystery—a kind of mythic portal to distant pasts at the threshold of a timeless sense of equilibrium.
-Through these “reflecting pools,” the artist seeks meditative, site-sensitive understandings of place and time.
+Through these “reflecting pools,” Abel seeks meditative, site-sensitive understandings of place and time.

 The Varley Art Gallery is gratefully acknowledged for funding this exhibition